What is Turnitin?

 Einar Thornsen, Principal Academic, Journalism & Communication

-Turnitin has been implemented to improve the assessment process making it more efficient for staff and enhancing this key aspect of the learning experience for students.
+Turnitin has been implemented to enhance the delivery of feedback providing efficiencies for staff enabling the overall enhancement of the learning experience for students.

 - It enables academics to maximise the time spent on the most valuable interactions, and less time on the administrative aspects of assessment